 As Toronto continues to evolve and experience massive growth, it was undeniable some sort of action was necessary for King Street.
 The 504 King Street, which runs between Dundas West Station and Broadview Station, is the busiest streetcar route in the city, servicing an average of 65,000 people per day.
 The traffic-caused delays and exaggerated wait times for streetcar riders was resulting in horror stories, like riders walking an hour to work and still arriving before the streetcar, or having to take taxis or Ubers daily because they simply couldn’t squeeze onto any form of transit.
 The issue could not continue and we have to admire any strong efforts to improve our city, particularly for transit users and pedestrians commuting within downtown, who have suffered for some time.

-Now two months in, and deep in the midst of one of the harshest winters we’ve seen in a while, we took to Twitter to find out how the King Street Pilot is being received by Torontonians on the front lines, and their suggestions for both embracing the changes and possible improvements to the project.
+Now well into the Pilot, we took to Twitter to find out how the King Street Pilot is being received by Torontonians on the front lines, and their suggestions for both embracing the changes and possible improvements to the project.
 The comments were insightful and gave us a glimpse of how the day to day of the #KingStreetPilot is really playing out.

 What we know: Ridership is up by 25%